roboscienceorg/book/source/ROS/ROSCommunication.rst

    The graph of nodes and topics for the current ROS session.

-Figure :numref:`fig:rosgraph` shows the resulting graph.
+ :numref:`fig:rosgraph` shows the resulting graph.
 ROS’s Publish/Subscribe architecture is a many-to-many communication protocol.
 This means that a publisher can talk to many different subscribers.
 Multiple publishers can be on a single topic.
 It can get